2024 Tax Preparation Assistance

 Gateway EITC Community Coalition

-With several area sites (often public libraries), Gateway EITC serves low- to moderate-income families and individuals, seniors, persons with disabilities, and limited English speaking taxpayers who need assistance preparing their tax returns.
+With several area sites, such as public libraries, Gateway EITC serves low- to moderate-income families and individuals, seniors, persons with disabilities, and limited English speaking taxpayers who need assistance preparing their tax returns.

 • GetYourRefund, a nonprofit service provided by Code for America in partnership with Volunteer Income Tax Assistance (VITA), provides free tax filing assistance to families earning less than $66,000 a year.
 Taxpayers receive one-on-one help from real, live IRS-certified tax preparers.
 This service can also file back taxes and amendments.

-• MyFreeTaxes is a partnership between H&R Block and the United Way.
+• MyFreeTaxes is sponsored by the United Way.
 This free online tax preparation service is open to anyone of any income with simple returns, defined as W-2 income, limited interest and dividend income reported on a 1099-INT or 1099-DIV; student education expenses, credits or student loan interest; unemployment income; claiming the standard deduction; EITC; child tax credits; and child and dependent care expenses.
 Important note: If you need to file Schedule C (self-employment income), capital gains and losses, or income from rental property, you’ll be charged.

 File For An Extension